alshdavid/BorrowScript/specification/null-and-nullable-types.md

 Unlike JavaScript where there is both `null` and `undefined`, TSBC will combine both into `null`.

-`null` represents a built-in object and not a pointer that points to empty memory.
+`null` represents a built-in object and not a null pointer.

 Example: